-Figure 1 - Initial microphone calibration

-5. The FINE R+D system is factory calibrated.
+Figure 1 - Initial microphone calibration The FINE R+D system is factory calibrated.
 However, you may perform an individual calibration if needed (Sec.
-22).
-This can improve the accuracy slightly at high
+24).
+This can improve the accuracy slightly at high frequencies

 Figure 2 - Microphone sensitivity charts.
 Left is the LOUDSOFT FL1 microphone and right is the GRAS 46BE microphone.
 6. Activation: You must be on the Internet

-Figure 3 - Activate the software on the internet

-7. Insert ID and Password are received from LOUDSOFT

-l Jnlock via Internet ×

-Enter your order inform nation provided on your electronic r receipt

-License ID Proxy

-Password

-Qk Cancel
+Figure 3 - Activate the software on the internet 7.
+Insert ID and Password are received from LOUDSOFT https://youtu.be/uRMVLMtDPhM 3.
+Deactivation (moving software to another PC) You can deactivate the FINE R+D license in Help: [Deactivate FINE R+D], see Figure 8.
+Then you can install the software on another PC and activate the license there using the same ID and Password as when installing FINE R+D the first time.
+(Note that no ASIO drivers are needed with new FINE Hardware3!)

 Figure 4 - Insert License ID and Password

 8. FINE R+D is ready

 You may open the 3 demo files in

 C:\Program Files (x86)\Loudsoft\FINERandD\Examples

 Use the FINE R+D Viewer for viewing and organizing data without hardware connected.

-Figure 5 - FINE Hardware 3

-Note: Watch the FINE R+D Demo Video with this link.
+Figure 5 - FINE Hardware 3 Note: Watch the FINE R+D Demo Video with this link: